markoravnice25/GA-Project-4-Footballer-Database/README.md

 ## Planning

 Planning the project out was extremely useful, I would almost say that it was the most important part of the project.
 Having already done three projects prior to this one I realised that it was critical to compartmentalise this project into phases so that I could meet the MVP first before moving onto other phases.
-I separated the project into 4 phases and ended up only getting the first one done due to the time-frame.
+I separated the project into 4 phases which are colour-coded in the Project Wireframe below, but definitely under-estimated how long it would take to solve bugs and ended up only getting the first Phase done within the time-frame.
+I was happy because completion of Phase 1 was well in excess of the MVP, though I would have loved to have done more.

 #### Draft wireframe on paper
 The first step in planning was to write up a draft wireframe on a bunch of A4 pages - I found it extremely useful to put my thoughts down on paper first before creating a digital wireframe.